microsoft/hands-on-lab-github-copilot/docs/workshop.md

 ![Alternative Code 2](assets/github-copilot-altenative-code-2.png)

-### Displaying List of Alternate Suggestions (Functionality may slightly vary depending on the environment)
+### Displaying list of alternate suggestions (Functionality may slightly vary depending on the environment)

 Furthermore, if you are using Visual Studio Code, pressing the following shortcut key will display up to 10 alternative suggestions.